ZhannurK/ADS-assignment-4/README.md

 git clone https://github.com/your-username/your-repository-name.git
 Include the Java files in your project's source directory.
 ## Usage
-Here’s a quick example of how to create a graph, add vertices and edges, and perform a search:

 WeightedGraph<String> graph = new WeightedGraph<>();

 Vertex<String> a = new Vertex<>("A");
 Vertex<String> b = new Vertex<>("B");
 Vertex<String> c = new Vertex<>("C");

-graph.addVertex(a);
-graph.addVertex(b);
-graph.addVertex(c);

 graph.addEdge(a, b, 1.0);
 graph.addEdge(b, c, 2.0);